AhmedFathyDev/AhmedFathyDev/README.md

         <p>
             <strong>
                 I am a Back-End Engineer with industry experience in building websites and web applications.
 Specialist in .NET Core Framework.
 Satisfactory background working with Angular, React, Blazor, and Razor Pages on multiple projects.<br><br>
                 I have powerful computer science knowledge and am eager to learn more concepts and deep dive into computer science tracks.
 Good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem Solving skills.
-I practiced competitive programming a lot in college and I was enjoying competing with my colleagues and mentors and participated in many programming competitions.<br><br>
+I practiced competitive programming a lot in college and enjoyed competing with my colleagues and mentors and participating in many programming competitions.<br><br>
                 I am passionating about learning .NET, Back-End technologies, DevOps, Web 3, Blockchain, Linux, Virtualization, and Cloud Computing.<br><br>
-                Detailed-oriented, responsible, committed engineer, with a get-it-done, on-time, and high-quality product spirit.
-Self quick learner, self-motivated, and social.
+                Detailed-oriented, responsible, committed engineer, With a get-it-done, on-time, and high-quality product spirit.
+Self-quick learner, self-motivated, and social.
             </strong>
         </p>
         <ul>